zydou/arti/doc/dev/notes/rpc-connect-sketch.md

 If the `builtin` field is `abort`, then the Arti RPC client must abort the search process.

-Any other value for the `builtin` field is an error and causes the search process to abort.
+Any other value for the `builtin` field is an error, and causes the entry to decline.

 ### Regular connect strings.